bjpop/website/lfg.markdown

    - ALFG: $(2^k - 1)2^{p-1}$
    - MLFG: $(2^k - 1)2^{p-3}$

-To attain these maximum periods we must be careful with our choice of lags and initial sequence (seed) [4].
 For example, for the ALFG case, when $k = 1279$ and $m = 32$ the maximum period is $\approx 2^1310$.

 A longer period is important for applications which need a large number of pseudo random numbers, and